nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 **pid** -

 **readonly** - Set to false by default
-**command** - The command that should run on the container when it starts.
+**command** - Run this command at start
 	For example, to run the executable myPythonScript.py as soon as the container starts ['myPythonScript.py']

-**binds** -  Mount a directory into container
+**binds** -  Mount a directory
-	Put any directories here that you would like to mount from the host (GadgetOS) GadgetCLI does not enable you to disable the security labeling for a container with the `--privileged` flag.
+	Put any directories here that you would like to mount from the host into the container.
+	GadgetCLI does not enable you to disable the security labeling for a container with the `--privileged` flag.

 **capabilities** - Define Linux capabilities